Introducing the new shramko.dev

 • Checkly: Running end-to-end tests

-• Vercel: Building and deploy site
+• Vercel: Building and deploy website to production and other environments

 Once ESLint, TypeScript, Checkly, and the Build all successfully complete, then we can deploy site.